jscottransom/HiveMind/README.md

 # ![alt text](image.png)HiveMind

-HiveMind is a simulator for a fleet of edge devices that communicate via peer-to-peer, that gather local data, detect anomalies, and gossip insights across a mesh network — no central server required.
+HiveMind is a simulator for a fleet of edge devices that communicate via peer-to-peer, gathering local data, detecting anomalies, and gossiping insights across a mesh network — no central server required.

 ---